Porto Seguro, Brazil: Shrimp stew on the catwalk of alcohol

 You can, of course, also stay across the water on Arraial d’Ajuda.
 This jut of land offers a very small-town feel, though a little more tourism-focused than much of Porto Seguro.
 There are plenty of places to stay on Arraial d’Ajuda, but I recommend Naturalíssima for its excellent location, outstanding reviews and cutesy décor.

-6 things to do in Porto Seguro & beyond
+6 awesome things to do in Porto Seguro & beyond

 1. Cross over to Arraial d’Ajuda